Generic indices recipes#

 Sum#

-Sum of precipitation that are above 4 mm/day.
+Sum of precipitation values above 4 mm/day per year:

 in_files=data, var_name="precip", threshold="> 4 mm/day"